osmlab/osmlint/validators/junctionsToSplit/README.md

 #### Description

-Detect junction which need to split.
+Detect junction which needs to split.

 e.g: